tcnksm/gcli/README.md

 ### Sub-Command

-*Command pattern* is the pattern that executable takes sub-command for change its behavior. `git` command is one example for this pattern.
+*Sub-Command pattern* is the pattern that executable takes sub-command for change its behavior. `git` command is one example for this pattern.
 It takes `push`, `pull` subcommands. `gcli` is also this pattern. `gcli` supports the following frameworks for the command pattern.

 |Name|Sample projects|
 |:-:|:-:|